sanghyun-son/speaking-gpu/README.md

 You can set the bot name and image.
 Check `asset/rtx.png`.
 Copy the url from this step.

-Place authentication file in the root directory
+Place authentication file in the root directory.
 ```bash
 cd
 # You are under /home/[username]/.